LeoBernasconi/practice_swagLabs/README.md

 # Project: Practice - Swag Labs
-It is a project to practice automation testing using an e-commerce web site: https://www.saucedemo.com/
+It is a project to practice automation testing using the following web site: https://www.saucedemo.com/

 ---